galafis/Big-Data-Analytics-Platform/README.md

    ```

 2. **Access Web Interface**
-   - Open `index.html` in your browser for the frontend interface
+   - Open `index.html` in your browser for the frontend interface, or visit the live demo on [GitHub Pages](https://galafis.github.io/Big-Data-Analytics-Platform/)
    - Interactive dashboard with real-time functionality
    - Responsive design works on desktop and mobile devices